Overinterpretation reveals image classification model pathologies: Additional Examples of CIFAR-10 Sufficient Input Subsets

 \section{Additional Examples of CIFAR-10 Sufficient Input Subsets}

-\subsubsection{SIS of Individual Networks}
+\subsection{SIS of Individual Networks}

 Figure~\ref{fig:supp-sis-examples-per-model} shows a sample of SIS for each of our three architectures.
-These images were randomly sampled among all CIFAR-10 test images confidently ($\geq 0.99$) predicted to belong to the class written on the left.
-SIS are computed under a threshold of $0.99$, so all images shown in this figure are classified with probability $\geq 99\%$ confidence as belonging to the listed class.
+These images were randomly sampled among all CIFAR-10 test images confidently (confidence $\geq$ 0.99) predicted to belong to the class written on the left.
+Out of 10000 CIFAR-10 test images, 8596 were predicted with $\geq 99\%$ confidence by ResNet18 (7829 by ResNet20, 9048 by VGG16).
+SIS are computed under a threshold of 0.99, so all images shown in this figure are classified with probability $\geq 99\%$ confidence as belonging to the listed class.